 Lesson plan: How inventions will land humans on Mars

-SpaceX, a private aeronautics company, wants to colonize the Red Planet, which means today’s students could be the first humans in history to live on Mars.
-Of course, many technical and perhaps some ethical challenges lie ahead.
+SpaceX, a private aeronautics company, wants to colonize the Red Planet.
+Could this mean today’s youth might be the first humans in history to live on Mars?
+Many technical and ethical challenges lie ahead in response to this question.
 Using the invention process, students will explore solutions to some of the problems facing the Mars mission and decide whether or not they are on board with expanding humankind’s reach in the universe.

 Three 50-minute class periods